jessicamdittrich/CHG-JD060922/generated-readme/README.md

 ## Installation

-Please do the following to run the application: Clone repository, run node.js, install inquirer, in terminal input node index.js to run prompts.
+Please do the following to run the application: Clone repository, run node.js, install inquirer, in terminal input node index.js to run prompts

 ## Usage

-In order to use this app: Free to use.
+In order to use this app: Free to use!
 ## License

 This project is licensed under the Apache_2.0 license.